Skip to main content

 The call is open to high-quality candidates from anywhere in the world who have a maximum of four years’ postdoctoral experience and the support of SPIR.
 Grants ranging from £100,000 to £300,000 full Economic Cost (fEC) can be awarded.
 You can submit proposals at any time, there are no fixed closing dates, but please keep general timelines outlined above in mind when planning your application.

-You must contact a mentor in SPIR and the Research Manager prior to application.
+You must contact the Research Manager and a mentor in the School of Politics and International Relations prior to application.

 Provides support for ESRC-funded postdoctoral fellowships based at partner institutions, one of which is Queen Mary.
 These fellowships are aimed at those in the immediately postdoctoral stage of their career, i.e., within 12 months of their PhD award.
 They provide a salary for one year full time/two years part time, as well as support for additional costs.